The Siblings Empowering Queer Identities

 Georgia: But the movement has brought us closer together, and it's something that we should have spoken about before.

-And what does collective power mean to you, especially being people of color and part of the queer community?
+And what does collective power mean to you, especially being people of colour and part of the queer community?

-How did you push each other forward in this reflective, revolutionary time, and how did your creative process have to change?
+How did you push each other forwards in this reflective, revolutionary time, and how did your creative process have to change?

 Joel: We looked at animation, 3D, digital, just playing around with who we live with.
-We live in a warehouse with amazing space — designers, photographers and set designers.
-We missed the clubs so much that we would set up the decks on the weekends and just invite the neighbors.
+We live in a warehouse with amazing space, and there were, like, 15 of us in quarantine together—designers, photographers and set designers.
+We missed the clubs so much that we would set up the decks on the weekends and just invite the neighbours.

 Georgia: We were just given time to fully look inside of ourselves and be creative.
 We were so lucky to have the space to do it in.